-- If the IP address of your modem router has been changed and you do not know its current IP address, clear the configuration of the modem router to its factory defaults.
+- If the IP address of your modem router changed and you do not know its current IP address, clear the configuration of the modem router to its factory defaults.
 This sets the IP address of the modem router to 192.168.0.1.
-For more information, see Factory Default Settings on page 99. - Make sure that your browser has Java, JavaScript, or ActiveX enabled.
-If you are using Internet Explorer, click the Refresh button to make sure that the Java applet is loaded. - Try quitting the browser and launching it again. - Make sure that you are using the correct login information.
+For more information, see Factory Default Settings on page 97. - Make sure that Java, JavaScript, or ActiveX is enabled in your browser.
+If you are using Internet Explorer, click the Refresh button to make sure that the Java applet is loaded. - Try guitting the browser and launching it again. - Make sure that you are using the correct login information.
 The modem router user name admin is lowercase (Caps Lock is off).
 The default password is password.

-If the modem router does not save changes you have made, do the following:
+If the modem router does not save changes you made, do the following:

 - When entering configuration settings, be sure to click the Apply button before moving to another screen, or your changes are lost. - Click the Refresh or Reload button in the web browser.
-The changes have occurred, but the web browser might be caching the old configuration.
+The changes occurred, but the web browser might be caching the old configuration.

-Troubleshoot the ISP Connection
+Troubleshoot the Cable Internet Connection

-When your modem router cannot access the Internet and your Internet LED is on, register the cable MAC address or device MAC address of your modem router with your cable service provider.
+When your modem router cannot access the Internet and your Internet LED is on, register the cable MAC address or device MAC address of your modem router with your cable Internet provider.

-Additionally, your computer might not have the modem router configured as its TCP/IP gateway.
+Additionally, check the setting for your computer's TCP/IP gateway.
+It should be set to use the modem router. modem router.
 If your computer obtains its information from the modem router by DHCP, reboot the computer and verify the gateway address.